 Our Experience Testing Scout

-You might notice that Scout is the only home security system on this list that lets you self-monitor.
-But you’ll still have to pay $10 per month plus another $3 per camera if you want to store footage.
-For that price, you’re really better off investing in Scout’s $20-per-month full-service professional monitoring plan.
-Still, we like having the option of self-monitoring when we need to tighten our belts a bit due to some Christmas splurging.
+While Scout offers self-monitoring, you’ll still have to pay $10 per month plus another $3 per camera if you want to store footage.
+For that price, you’re really better off subscribing to Scout’s $20-per-month full-service professional monitoring plan.
+Still, we like having the option of self-monitoring when we need to tighten our belts.

-And either way, we got full Google functionality and cellular backup.
+Either way, you’ll get full Google functionality and cellular backup.
 And because Scout works with IFTTT, we were able to use Google Home to connect our security to all sorts of devices.
 For example, when our motion sensors detectors pick up unusual movement, our TV comes on, letting would-be home invaders know we’re home, even when we’re not.

 Did You Know?
 Not every IFTTT integration is equal.
 IFTTT lets supported brands enable different triggers for controlling the device.
 The more triggers, the more capabilities the device has.
 In our guide to the best IFTTT-compatible home security systems, we dive deep into the capabilities of every system we test.

 Be warned: This isn’t a Vivint-style, sophisticated system.
 You won’t find any AI features with Scout.
 The company doesn’t even offer a dedicated outdoor camera, let alone a high-quality outdoor camera.
-If you’re looking for affordable security with some nifty smart integration, Scout’s a pretty solid option.
+But if you’re looking for affordable security with some nifty smart integration, Scout’s a pretty solid option.

 Comparison Shopping: Best Self-Monitored Home Security Systems